alex-on-java/rps-restrictor-test-task/README.md

 # Test task
-For this test task we should implement a method that allows us to check, is RPS is less than maximum or not.
+For this test task we should implement a method that allows us to check, is RPS less than maximum or not.